GA-MEB/git-html-hw/README.md

 URL that shows up on GitHub
 (e.g. `git@github.com:YourGitHubUsername/example-git-project.git`).

+> **IMPORTANT NOTE**: Do not pre-populate this remote repo with any files -- it
+> must be _**completely empty**_.

-Then, push up your code to GitHub by typing `git push origin master`.
+Push up your code to GitHub by typing `git push origin master`.

 Finally, create an issue on the `wdi-remote-...` repo, with the title "YourGitHubUsername -- Week XX Day XX".
-Add a link to the body of the issue that points to your new repo on Github, include any other comments or notes you want, and click 'Submit new issue'.
+Just like yesterday, add a link to the body of the issue that points to your new repo on Github and a 'comfort' score for your understanding of the material (no automated tests today).
+Finally, click 'Submit new issue' when you're finished.